A liquor sales licence may be issued to allow the sale and service of alcohol to the public for on-site consumption.

 Your application will be reviewed based on risk-based principles.
 This means that you (the applicant), your business and your business location will be evaluated based on a set criteria.
 If there are potential risks to the public safety or the public interest identified as part of your application for a liquor sales licence, then there may be a further investigation conducted by the AGCO.
 You may be required to disclose additional personal and financial information, and/or your application may be approved subject to conditions which are designed to mitigate against the identified risks.
 View more information about Risk-Based Licensing.

-AGCO services for Ontario’s Liquor Sales Licence holders are now available online!
+AGCO services for Ontario’s Liquor Sales Licence holders are 100% online!
+You will complete all of your alcohol-related transactions with the AGCO online.
 For more information, please visit the iAGCO Information page.

-New licence term options are now available when applying for and renewing licences or authorizations.
-Licensees are now able to select a two or four year term duration, with fees payable to match the length of the term.
-For a description of the new fee structure, please visit the Alcohol Licensing Fees page.
+Licensees can select a two or four year term duration when applying for and renewing licences or authorizations, with fees payable to match the length of the term.
+For a description of the fee structure, please visit the Alcohol Licensing Fees page.